-Alek Minassian was charged with ten counts of first-degree murder and 13 counts of attempted murder Tuesday morning, one day after a rental van ran down pedestrians at a heavily populated Toronto intersection.
+Alek Minassian was charged with 10 counts of first degree murder and 13 counts of attempted murder Tuesday morning, one day after a rental van ran down pedestrians at a heavily populated Toronto intersection.

 Here’s everything we know about the alleged mass murderer and what happened yesterday.

 The attack took place on Monday just before 1:30 PM EST in North York.
 The first 911 call was dialed in at 1:27 PM.
-A rented Ryder van hopped a curb on Yonge Street just south of Finch Avenue and from there weaved on the sidewalks, into opposing lanes, before finally stopping just over 2 kilometers [1.2 miles] south of where the carnage began.
-The Globe and Mail reports that the attack took place over seven minutes and that one driver following the van said it was going over 70 kilometers an hour [43 MPH].
+A rented Ryder van hopped a curb on Yonge Street just south of Finch Avenue and from there weaved on the sidewalks, into opposing lanes, before finally stopping just over two kilometers south of where the carnage began.
+The Globe and Mail reports that the attack took place over 7 minutes and that one driver following the van said it was going over 70 kilometres an hour.
 Ten people died and fifteen more were wounded in the incident.

 At 1:52 PM police made an arrest in the attack.
 After a tense standoff, caught by a bystander on video, the suspect begged police to “kill me,” and claimed to have a gun.
-Alek Minassian, 25, of Richmond Hill, Ontario, was arrested and the arresting officer has been lauded as a hero.
-Minassian has been charged with ten counts of first-degree murder and 13 counts of attempted murder.
+Alek Minassian, 25, of Richmond Hill, Ontario, was arrested and the police officer who dealt with him has been lauded as a hero.
+Minassian has been charged with 10 counts of first degree murder and 13 counts of attempted murder.
 He briefly appeared in court on Tuesday.